datafest-prep/datafest-prep.github.io/software_installation.md

 # Software

 The resources on this site use R and RStudio for data analysis, visualization, and reports.
 R is the statistical software, while RStudio is an environment that makes it easy to manage and use that software.
-Below are instructions for installing R and RStudio (steps 1--5).

 If you are new to R or RStudio, you have two choices to gain access to the software.
+Both options are free.

 - **Option 1**: You can access RStudio Cloud online.
 - **Option 2**: You can start download the software you need.

-Both options are free!
 We discuss both, and provide you the resources you need to install what you need, below.

 # Option 1: RStudio Cloud